blahkheart/se-2/README.md

 As the name implies, the Ghost Unlock integration works with a ghost publication.
 For convenience we are developing a Ghost theme to facilitate usage of the integration [coming soon].
 However, you can deploy your own ghost publication easily using the [ghost documentation](https://ghost.org/docs/).
 Once you have your ghost publication setup:
 - Get your admin api key and head over to the Ghost Unlock integration.
-- Create a new integration for your publication using the admin api key, and enter the url for your publication or `http://localhost:2368` if it hosted locally.
+- Create a new integration for your publication using the admin api key, and enter the url for your publication or `http://localhost:2368` if it is hosted locally.
 - Create a new tier for the integration you just created to begin token gating posts
-  * Deploy two lock smart contracts using Unlock Protocol (one for your monthly plan and another your yearly plan)
+  * Deploy two lock smart contracts using [Unlock Protocol](https://app.unlock-protocol.com/locks) (one for your monthly plan and another your yearly plan)
   * Fill the `Create a tier` form and submit.
 If successful, you will have the tier created on your ghost publication.

-**Hint**: We recommend using a 3-letter `Currency` when creating a tier for compatibiliy with the ghost api i.e `USD, EUR, BTC, ETH`.
+**Hint**: We recommend using a 3-letter `Currency` when creating a tier for compatibiliy with the ghost api i.e `USD, EUR, BTC, ETH` etc.

 **Hint**: Locks used for tier monthly and yearly plans must have non-zero (0) price for compatibiliy with the ghost api i.e `keyPrice > 0`.